 Hiking socks x 5 pairs – It is very important to keep your feet dry, so a clean pair of socks will be needed daily.
 You will be able to hand wash these on site, but if you don’t wish to then bring more.

 Nightwear – This should cover your shoulders and knees.
-It may get cold over night.
-Some students opt to wear thermal leggings and long sleeves as a base layer.
+It may get cold over night, many students opt to wear thermal leggings and long sleeves as a base layer under sleepwear.

 Hat with a brim or peak – This will protect your face from the sun.